Gábor Bori

 Gábor Bori (born 16 January 1984) is a Hungarian professional footballer who plays for Usc Pilgersdorf.
-He was seen as a player with a very bright future in Hungary.

 Club career

 Bori was born in Szombathely, Hungary.
 He was given a trial by Leicester City manager Ian Holloway on 17 December 2007, and he signed a loan deal on 8 January 2008 until the end of the season, linking up with compatriot Zsolt Laczkó, who arrived four days earlier.
 Part of his motivation for joining Leicester was Hungarian goalkeeper Márton Fülöp, who before being recalled to his parent club, helped him "a lot" during his trial period.
 Issued the number 34 shirt, both he and Laczkó were keen to earn permanent deals to stay at the club.
 Bori made his debut against Coventry City at the Walkers Stadium on 12 January, making four crosses and five shots in a 2–0 victory.
 He played a total of six league games as Leicester were relegated at the end of the season; a permanent deal never took place.